Frequently Asked Questions

 What grades can I apply for?

-Cristo Rey Jesuit accepts applications for incoming 9th grade students and transfer 10th grade students.
+Cristo Rey Jesuit accepts applications for incoming 9th grade students and a few transfer 10th grade students.
 Unfortunately, we can not accept transfer 11th or 12th grade students.

 Tuition & Finances